walmartlabs/concord-website/docs/getting-started/triggers.md

 - `project` and `repository` - the name of the Concord project and repository which were updated in GitHub
-- `author` - GitHub user, the autor of the commit
+- `author` - GitHub user, the author of the commit
 - `branch` - the GIT repository's branch
 - `commitId` - ID of the commit which triggered the notification